 At the Detroit Zoo

 Brown bear Polly was rescued from a travelling circus and adopted by the Detroit Zoo in 2000.
+Due to her troubled roots, she is shy and is easily affected by change.
+Polly is very set in her ways and spends her days sticking to routine and eating ice treats and bones.
+When she likes her treats or toys, she tends to toss them up in the air.
 If you look closely, you can see a marking on her face that some say resembles an angel.
 Polly can be found in the bear dens south of the giraffes.

 The brown bear has a large head, prominent shoulder hump and massive paws.
 The large hump on its back is packed with muscle and it has long sharp claws which makes this bear a perfect digging machine.
 Its coat can be brown, blonde or black.